 Build Location: 4Runners are built in Japan.
 Toyota enthusiasts often praise any of the Toyota model vehicles built in Japan, which is no different from the 4Runner.

 Less Complex: 4Runners generally have a less complex build than other SUVs.
-By Toyota keeping the build comparatively simple and reliable, there are fewer things that can go wrong.
+By Toyota keeping the build comparatively simple and reliable, fewer things can go wrong.

 What Do Studies Show?

-In a study by iSeeCars titled “Longest-lasting Cars to Reach 200,000 Miles and Beyond,” the Toyota 4Runner ended up coming in the number five spot out of sixteen vehicles, with 4.1% of the 4Runners reaching over 200,000 miles.
+In a study by iSeeCars titled “Longest-lasting Cars to Reach 200,000 Miles and Beyond,” the Toyota 4Runner came in the number five spot out of sixteen vehicles, with 4.1% of the 4Runners reaching over 200,000 miles.
 This is impressive because it means that out of all the 4Runners on the road, a decent percentage will in fact reach the 200,000-mile mark.

 But How Long Does The Average 4Runner Last?